Learn how to create and send invoices in QuickBooks Online.

 |Overdue (Viewed)||Your customer opened but didn’t pay the past due invoice.|

-You can also go to the Customers tab and open a customer's profile to see their invoices.
-Tip: Before you get paid, QuickBooks puts open invoices into your accounts payable account.
+Tip: Before you get paid, QuickBooks puts open invoices into your accounts receivable account.
 You'll see this account on your Balance Sheet and other financial reports.

 Need to notify customers about upcoming invoice due dates?
 Here's how to send them a reminder message.